HamletDuFromage/aio-switch-updater/README.md

 ```
 Use [`switch-ex-curl`](https://github.com/eXhumer/switch-ex-curl) instead of `switch-curl` to use this app with an invalid SSL certificate.

+Compiling requires GLFW to be patched to support the latest Libnx hid API.
+Until this is merged upstream, use [my fork](https://github.com/HamletDuFromage/glfw)

 Clone the repository
 ```bash
 $ git clone --recursive https://github.com/HamletDuFromage/aio-switch-updater